About IU Libraries

 Our Vision

-IU Libraries will be an in-demand partner and leader in advancing research and creativity, facilitating teaching and learning, and amplifying scholarship by enabling critical thinking and discourse, cultivating an inclusive environment, and providing equitable access to diverse perspectives and resources.
-Posted August 2022.
+IU Libraries Bloomington will be an in-demand partner and leader in advancing research and creativity, facilitating teaching and learning, and amplifying scholarship by enabling and encouraging critical thinking and discourse, cultivating supportive environments that invite everyone to participate, and providing access to a credible, broad spectrum of perspectives and resources.
+Updated July 2025.

 IU Libraries: Destinations for Discovery